-Researcher advancing motor neuron studiesJanuary 29th, 2013 in Neuroscience
+Researcher advancing motor neuron studiesJanuary 29, 2013 by Carolyn Pennington in Medicine & Health / Neuroscience

 A University of Connecticut researcher is advancing the understanding of the devastating inherited condition known as spinal muscular atrophy.